autom8ter/goproxy/GODOC.md

 }
 ```

-Config is used to configure GoProxies reverse proxies
+Config is used to configure a reverse proxy handler(one route)

 #### type GoProxy